 TableCheck

 This executive has been at the frontline of product tech in travel since he joined Klook in 2016, bringing with him experience from Yahoo and Tencent.
 How does this next generation travel tech leader see technology transforming and influencing travellers in Asia Pacific in the years ahead, and what are the leading innovations we can expect to see out of this Asian homegrown brand that’s riding the crest of the experience economy?
+In other words, how will it leverage tech to help travellers have more fun in destinations around the world.

 Speaker: